Skip to content

 Foreign Bodies

-Foreign Bodies is a sonic and somatic exploration of bodies in multiplicity: bodies in motion and migration; bodies managed by internal and external forces; bodies navigating boundaries imposed by others, bodies negotiating boundaries they set for themselves; bodies in flux; bodies synchronicity; bodies in resistance to management and control.
-In 2025, we began staging Foreign Bodies as a series called, “Animacies,” which has synthesised this ten year long work into live interactive performance presentations, each one slightly different from the other depending on the context.
+Foreign Bodies is a sonic and somatic exploration of bodies in multiplicity: bodies in motion and migration; bodies managed by internal and external forces; bodies navigating boundaries imposed by others, bodies negotiating boundaries they set for themselves; bodies in flux; bodies in synchronicity; bodies in resistance to management and control.
+Since 2015, we have met and worked with so many incredible people to make this project come alive.
+In 2025, we began staging Foreign Bodies as a series called, “Animacies,” which has synthesised this ten year long work into live interactive performance scores, each one slightly different from the other depending on the context.
+We are now excited to announce that we will be releasing the full album – 10 dance tracks and 11 “inbetweens” on the 17th of May 2026!
+Please join us for a celebratory picnic if you are in Berlin.

 While some traverse borders as unchecked tourists, others risk death to migrate—a brutal asymmetry so utterly normalized that it is easy to forget that there is nothing normal about it at all.
 It has a history, it has a structure, it has interests, and it is these contingencies and determinations that HYENAZ wish to map.